 If you isolated yourself from your friends and family, now is the time to reach out.
 They’ll be waiting for you, we promise.
 People who care about you will be desperate to help, whenever that call comes.

-You’re going to have doubts, this is a breakup even if it’s escaping from a narcissist.
+You’re going to have doubts, this is a breakup, even if it’s escaping from a gaslighting narcissist.
 So, distract your mind and focus on yourself.
 Do things you’ve never done before, spend time with friends, and keep your mind busy.
+[Read: 30 secrets to get over someone you love fast and not give a damn anymore]

 There is no right or wrong amount of time it will take for you to feel better and to be able to move on.
 All you can do is give yourself all the time you need and heal in the best way possible.

-Learn to love and trust yourself again and if you need to, reach out and speak to those around you.
-If you really feel you need extra help, with many victims of narcissistic abuse do, then reach out to a therapist to help you work through your thoughts and feelings.
+Learn to love and trust yourself again, and if you need to, reach out and speak to those around you.
+If you really feel you need extra help, which many victims of narcissistic abuse do, then reach out to a therapist to help you work through your thoughts and feelings.

 [Read: What is the worst thing you can do to a narcissist to hurt them deeply?]

 If you wake up one day wondering what has become of the person you used to be, then we hate to tell you, but you know the answer.
 What is gaslighting – abuse, nothing less.
-And it won’t stop until you break free.
+And now that you know the signs and examples of someone who has been gaslit, you should also know that it won’t stop until you break free.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.